 Sometimes people with autism go through life without their condition being recognised or diagnosed.
 Sometimes this is through choice.
 If you do choose to have your condition diagnosed it may help you to access support from local services.

-You can read more about living with autism and how to get a diagnosis on the NHS Choices website.
+You can read more about living with autism and how to get a diagnosis on the NHS website.

 The Calderdale, Kirklees, Wakefield and Barnsley Transforming Care Partnership support people with a learning disability or autism, and their families.
 You can find out more, and read the full Transforming Care Partnership Plan on their website.